 Pujas for safe pregnancy and easy delivery.
-The prasadam from Divine Mother Garbarakshambigai Amman will protect the expecting mother and baby from all dangers.
+The prasadam from Divine Mother Garbarakshambigai Amman will protect the expecting mother

 Testimonials

-"In spite of trying very hard and undergoing medical treatment I could not conceive even after r 7 years after marriage.
-I sent money to Janani and she offered puja and sent me the prasadam.
+“In spite of trying hard and undergoing medical treatment, I could not conceive even after 7 years after marriage.
+I sent money to Janani Barath and she offered puja and sent me the prasadam.
 I had the prasadam for 48 days while chanting slokams daily.
-1 month after taking the prasadam I conceived naturally without any treatment."
+1 month after taking the prasadam I conceived naturally without any treatment.”
+Thank you, Janani for helping me get the Grace of Divine and Mighty Mother.

-Vinay Kumar Canada
+Vinay Kumar, Canada

 In the first month of her pregnancy. my wife had some complications.
 We prayed to the divine Mother Garbarakshambigai for help and offered puja through this website.
 There was an immediate change and things improved vastly.
 The rest of the course of the pregnancy was miraculously smooth and we had a normal delivery despite several complications.
 We are blessed with a lovely baby girl who has lit up our life.

-Sadhana Kowshik Japan
+Sadhana Jha, Japan

 I’m happy to inform you that by the blessings of Goddess Garbarakshambika we are blessed with a baby boy on 5th January 2016.
-We’ve named our son ‘Saadhan Kowshik’, he was born in Swathi nakshatra, Tula Rasi.
+We’ve named our son ‘Saadhan Kowshik’, he was born in Swathi nakshatra, Tula Rasi.I wish to convey my heartful thanks to the temple in some way.
+Can you suggest a way to make some contribution?
+I’m visiting Bangalore now and can make an online payment.
+Thanks in advance!

 Garbarakshambigai Amman Story and Prasadam Details